Mass Destruction (song)

 Mass Destruction is the first single from the fourth album by British electronic music band Faithless, No Roots (2004).
 It was released on 31 May 2004 and reached number seven on the UK Singles Chart.
 In Australia, the song was ranked number 41 on Triple J's Hottest 100 of 2004.

-The song relates to the Iraq War which started the previous year, with the refrain "a weapon of mass destruction".
+Dave Grohl of Nirvana and Foo Fighters cited "Mass Destruction" as the song he most wished he had written during an interview with Q magazine.